eeyribas/OPCCommunication/README.md

 # OPCCommunication
-This is an OPC communication application coded in C#.
 OPC stands for OLE for Process Control.
-This application is designed to communicate with Allen Bradley ControlLogix PLCs.
-With the application available in the repository, you can communicate with PLCs that support OPC communication.
-The application performs operations such as establishing a connection to the PLC, writing data to the PLC, and reading data from the PLC.
+The application performs operations such as establishing a connection to the PLC, writing data to the PLC, and reading data from the PLC using OPC communication.
+The application enables communication with Allen Bradley ControlLogix PLCs via OPC communication.
+It also allows communication with other PLCs that support OPC communication.

+Programming Language: C# Programming Language

+Framework: .NET Framework 4.6.1

-C# IDE: Visual Studio 2019
+IDE: Visual Studio 2019

-C# .NET Framework Version: 4.6.1
+DLL Files: The DLL files used for OPC communication are located in the 'DLLFiles' folder.